 By Andrew Siyabalawatte, posted March 2021

-Osteopathy was founded in the 1800’s by a Doctor, Andrew Taylor Still.
-An Innovator of medical methods and its application to assisting the body’s natural ability to heal.
+Dr. Andrew Taylor Still founded osteopathy in the 1800s.
+An Innovator of medical methods and its application to assisting the body’s natural ability to heal with back pain.

 So what is the point of Anti-Inflammatory Medication?

-These are designed to reduce inflammation by taking blood away from the area of pain.
+These techniques aim to reduce inflammation by redirecting blood away from the area of pain.
 If used correctly, this type of medication can alleviate pain effectively.

 How Can Osteopathy treat Sciatica Effectively?

-Sciatica symptoms, which commonly involves pain down a leg, often due to some form of pressure on nerves, can be alleviated effectively by Osteopathy.
+Sciatica symptoms, which commonly involves pain down a leg, often due to some form of pressure on nerves, can be alleviated effectively by osteopathy near me.
 This is because the treatment incorporates articulation and mobilisation of the structures i.e. the spine and muscles, causing the compression.

 However, the real question is, why are there symptoms in the first place?